Agadir: Economy

 The fishing port is a major sardine port.
 The commercial port is also known for its exports of cobalt, manganese, zinc and citrus products.
 The Avenue du Port, the main artery of the Anza district, is surrounded by canneries and has many popular small restaurants adjacent to the fish market.
 The city has a cement company called Ciments du Maroc (CIMAR), a subsidiary of the Italian group Italcementi which is in process of being transferred to a new plant 40 km from the city.
 There is also a shipyard in the port and the only merchant marine school in Morocco.

-Agadir is served by Al Massira Airport, 14 mi from the city.

 Demographics

 The commune of Agadir recorded a population of 501,797 in the 2024 Moroccan census.
 About 22.9% of the population are under 15 years old, and 13.4% are over 60.
-Linguistically, a majority of 58.3% the population of Agadir speak Arabic as their native language, while a sizable minority of 40.7% natively speak Berber languages.
+Linguistically, a majority of 58.3% the population of the commune of Agadir speak Arabic as their native language, while a sizable minority of 40.7% natively speak Berber languages.